 The best month to visit Hong Kong Disneyland is between October and April when the weather isn’t hot and humid.
 You’ll want to avoid visiting on public holidays, including Chinese New Year, because of the crowds.
 It is nice to visit around the holidays because of the festive decor and extra entertainment.

-Are there Extra Magic Hours?
+Are There Extra Magic Hours?

 No. Hong Kong Disneyland does not have Extra Magic Hours.

-Should I visit Ocean Park or Disneyland?
+Should I Visit Ocean Park or Disneyland?

 Families find that there is so much to do in Hong Kong that they only have time for one theme park.
 Deciding between Ocean Park and Disneyland is difficult, but here’s what to consider.
 If you are a Disney fan, do not have a Disney park near you, or do not have plans to visit one in the future, you’ll love HKDL.